wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Click **Save**.
 This will create a custom Desktop Layout named Salesforce in WebexCC.

+## Login Agent and Make a Test Call

+- Back on Salesforce page, click on **App Launcher** icon on top left and then click on **Webex Contact Center**.

+- On the bottom left, click on **Phone** and then **Sign In**.

+- Sign in an agent that is part of the team that the Dekstop Layout was associated with previously.
+You can use the agent, EPs and flow created in Lab 2 Part 2 (IVR and Contact Routing) for the queued to agent scenario.

+- Make sure the agent is in available state and make a test call to your EP.

+- Upon accepting the call, we will see account information populated for this call.
+A `task activity` should also be created and visible upon accepting the call.

 ### **Congratulations!
 CRM Integration lab is now complete!**